About the Park:

 Park Activities: beach walking, boating, dog walking, hiking, horse riding, interpretive signage, mountain biking, nature observation, parking lot, picnic area, play equipment, restrooms, volunteer

 North and south of SW 260th St, Vashon

 Nearby Bus Stops: 119at SW 256 St & 75 Ave SW or SW 264 St & 99 Ave SW

-Access: Dockton Forest and Natural Area can be reached via the Vashon Island Ferry from the Fauntleroy Ferry Dock in West Seattle or the Tahlequah Ferry from the Point Defiance Park Terminal in Pierce County.
-A trailhead with gravel parking that can accommodate horse trailers is located on Dockton Road SW across from Dockton Park.
-Trail access and shoulder parking is found along SW 260th St and a small gravel parking area is located at 264th St and 94th Ave SW.
+Parking:There is a gravel parking that can accommodate horse trailers on Dockton Road SW across from Dockton Park.
+There is some shoulder parking along SW 260 St and a small gravel parking area at 264 St and 94 Ave SW.